 Fish are major prey items of Procellariiformes (Bester et al., 2011; Bocher et al., 2000; da Silva Fonseca and Petry, 2007; Freeman, 1998; Imber, 1976; Prince and Morgan, 1987; Spear et al., 2007; Stewart et al., 1999), and the Westland petrel is not an exception.
 According to our results, fish (all belonging to the order Actinopteriigy) represent 15.03% of the prey reads, and are the second most abundant phylum.
 In addition, fish DNA was detected in 37.93% of the samples.
 The fish species identified by our approach are consistent with previous studies (Freeman, 1998; Imber, 1976) but also include new species.
-In coherence concordance with previous knowledge, the Hoki was identified as the most abundant fish prey item.
-However, We we also found that Hake, another Merlucciidae, and Cocky gurnard followed Hoki in abundance and occurrence, and theywhich were not identified by previous approaches.
+In concordance with previous knowledge, the Hoki was identified as the most abundant fish prey item.
+However, we also found Hake, another Merlucciidae, and Cocky gurnard followed Hoki in abundance and occurrence, which were not identified by previous approaches.

-Hoki and Hake live between 28 and 1,000 m below sea level (Table 1), which makes these fish not naturally catchable for Westland petrels, who only dive down to 15 m below the surface (Freeman, 1998).
-Hoiwever, t not previously identified in the diet of the Westland petrel, is the second most predated fish species.
-MerlucciidsThese species, especially Hoki but also Hake, are some of the main fishery species caught in New Zealand waters (Livingston and Rutherford, 1988).
+Hoki and Hake live between 28 and 1,000 m below sea level (Table 1), which makes these fish rarely catchable naturally for Westland petrels, who only dive down to 15 m below the surface (Freeman, 1998).
+However, these species, especially Hoki, are some of the main fishery species caught in New Zealand waters (Livingston and Rutherford, 1988).
 The fishing season for Merlucciids spans mainly between June and September, thereby encompassing most of the Westland petrel’s breeding season (Waugh et al., 2018; Waugh and Wilson, 2017), and including both sampling events of this study.
-Thus, the Westland petrels could scavenge these fish species from fishing vessels, suggesting a link between their feeding requirements and New Zealand’s fishing activity
+Thus, the Westland petrels could scavenge these fish species from fishing vessels.
+In many cases, what is available for seabirds in the fishing boat decks are the leftovers from the fish, such as stomachs.
+These stomachs, may contain fish prey items, which could explain the high abundance of talitrids in our results.

-Therefore, it is likely that these species are scavenged from fishing vessels.
 The same conclusion could apply to a number of other fish species with deep depth ranges, that are naturally unreachable to the petrel, but are important fishery species (Freeman, 1998; Froese and Pauly, 2010).
 These include rattails (Macrouridae), such as the Thorntooth grenadier as well as two newly identified prey items, namely the Hacknose grenadier and the Banded whiptail, among other fish species living in deep sea waters (Table 1).
 In the case of Hoki, however, natural predation may be possible at night, as this fish species is known to migrate to surface waters to feed during the night (McClatchie and Dunford, 2003; O’Driscoll et al., 2009), when P. westlandica forages more actively (Waugh et al., 2018).

-Another species that could potentially have been predated naturally by the Westland petrel is the Cocky gurnard, in contrasta Perciforme belonging to the family Triglidae, which can sometimes be found sometimes in shallow waters (Froese and Pauly, 2010), could be caught naturally by the petrel.
-However, this gurnardas stated before, is also a known fishery species that could have been scavenged from the fishing waste.
+Cocky gurnard, in contrast, which can sometimes be found in shallow waters (Froese and Pauly, 2010), could be caught naturally by the petrel.
+However, as stated before, it is also a known fishery species that could have been scavenged from the fishing waste.
 Also, many fish species belonging to the family Trichiuridae can live close to the surface.
 Myctophid fishes, which were reported to be natural prey of the Westland petrel (Freeman, 1998; Imber, 1976), were not identified in our sampling.
 It is possible that these species are no longer selected by the Westland petrel, as previous studies were conducted more than 20 years ago for Freeman (Freeman, 1998) and more than 45 years ago for (Imber, 1976).